Solver Parameters#

 Supported on: QPU Solvers

-Introduces variations to the global anneal schedule.
-For a reverse anneal, use the anneal_schedule parameter with the initial_state and reinitialize_state parameters.
+For a reverse anneal, use this parameter with the initial_state and reinitialize_state parameters.

 The following rules apply to the set of anneal schedule points provided: